 Lose weight, to reduce the strain on your joints.

 Stretch nylon gloves, worn at night, help keep the hands warm.
 Better yet, keep your arms and hands under the covers at night.

 Deep breathing exercises out-of-doors helps those with RA.

 Alternating hot and cold baths help.
 Give 6 minutes for the hot and 4 minutes for the cold, to increase blood flow to the area.
 The healing is in the blood.

 Aloe vera gel helps relieve pain.

 See "Arthritis" for much more information.

-Also see the author's book, Arthritis and Rheumatism (see order sheet), detailing the findings of 63 research studies on various arthritic and rheumatic conditions.
+Also see the author's book, Arthritis and Rheumatism (see book store), detailing the findings of 63 research studies on various arthritic and rheumatic conditions.

 Also see "Arthritis1; Rheumatoid Gout."